• Home

 Children's Rights: An Uncertain Future

 Child labor, abuse and child marriages are a widespread problem in Pakistan.
 The lack of strong laws in Pakistan are a measure contributor of this human right’s exploitation.
-Early marriages that lead to severe child abuse harm children’s well-being and jeopardize Pakistan’s future.
+Children at a young age are married off or are subjected to abuse, which not only harms their well-being but also puts the future of Pakistan in jeopardy.
 By addressing these issues, the government can work towards an ensured life for our youth.

 Fighting for Humans: Solutions that are a Collective Responsibility